 Federica, Stefano and Elena are part of the Scientific Team together with Olivia (which also deals with the management and the sponsorship of the project, together with Nicolò and Federica).
 Their tasks mainly include the definition of the experiment characteristics (scientific background, system definition and numerical model creation, choice of liquid, materials and sensors, experiment routine).
 Their work is guided and supervised by Professor Morbiducci, from Politecnico di Torino.

 Federico and Alessandro form the Mechanical Team, which is in charge of designing, simulating and manufacturing the ICE Cube structure and assembling of the different components that form the experiment.
 Finally, Michele and Luca form the Electronics Team, whose task is the definition of the electronics architecture of the system and the programming of the whole functioning of the experiment through a proper interaction of the motherboard, pump, sensors and the ISS and ICE Cubes facility interface.
-Professors Mathieu Compin and Jean-Jacques Favier, from ISAE-SUPAERO, supervise the work of these two Teams.
+Professors Matthieu Compin and Jean-Jacques Favier, from ISAE-SUPAERO, supervise the work of these two Teams.

 To learn more about this exciting experiment, visit the team's website.